 There are certain vitamins and minerals that all women should be including in their diets, especially women of childbearing age.
 These nutrients can be absorbed either through nutrition or through supplementation.

 There are eight B vitamins, and they are also referred to as the B-complex vitamins.
 These vitamins help maintain metabolism, sharp mental focus and muscle tone.
 B9 is one of the most essential of these vitamins for young women.
 B9 is also known as folic acid and helps protect against cancer and red blood cells healthy.
+A great way to get vitamins is by eating a fortified instant porridge.

 The recommended dosage for women is 400mcg, and 600mcg if they are pregnant or nursing.
 Women generally do not need to use a supplement for this vitamin complex unless they are pregnant.
 Beans, whole grains, fortified cereals and asparagus all contain B vitamins.